Smile-SA/rating.container/README.md

 * ./rating_rules_manager.py --update /path/to/rule : Update an existing rating rule

+* ./rating_rules_manager --templates /path/to/template --values /path/to/value --instance /path/to/instance

 We can access to the Prometheus UI by visiting http://localhost:9090 in any web browser.
 ##### **2. Accessing Grafana service**